basimkhajwal/LSD/README.md

 #### TODO:
 - [ ] Add a pause option/screen
-- [ ] Gesture detection and pinch zoom in/out
 - [ ] Improve menu/title colours
 - [ ] Prevent firing through a block
 - [ ] Customize shader for the game (add a new one)